nref/BrowseRouter/README.md

 ## Credit

 This is a fork of [BrowseSelector](https://github.com/DanTup/BrowserSelector/).
-That version is no longer mantained, so I ported to .net6.0.
+That version is no longer mantained.
+This version carries on the vision, fixing bugs and adding new features.

 ## Setting Up